BlueWoIf/TarkovRPC/README.md

 The screenshot function's coordinates are based on my 16:10 monitor on 1920x1200 resolution.

-The Discord Application's ID is at the top, the current has map names, and some other icons, like usec, bear, etc.
+The Discord Application's ID is at the top, the current has map names, and some other icons, like usec, bear, etc. (all of them are in DiscordAppAssets/)

 I left this project, because of the number of problems were increasing, and I couldn't fix them. (detailed below)